 - Done early in the 1998 Dirty Work with passersby picking up and taking the protagonist's things.
 The scene culminated in a dropped commercial-style popcorn maker.

 - In Jungle Fever Lonette McKee does this to husband Wesley Snipes, cursing him so loudly that everyone in Manhattan should know about his infidelity.

-- Waiting To Exhale.
+- Waiting to Exhale.
 Angela Bassett's character Bernadine gets dumped by her husband for another woman.
 This is after she's spent the last 11 years sacrificing her dreams of owning her own business to help him build his.
 Her reaction?
 Taking his entire very expensive wardrobe, stuffing it in his very expensive car and setting the whole shebang on fire.
 And what she couldn't get in the car, she sold.
-For a dollar.
+For a dollar.note

-- Heavily subverted with one of the couples in He's Just Not That Into You, when the cool and calculating woman finds out her husband had slept with another she tries to act rational about it by suggesting that before they do anything hasty they should go into counciling.
+- Subverted with one of the couples in He's Just Not That Into You, when the cool and calculating woman finds out her husband had slept with another she tries to act rational about it by suggesting that before they do anything hasty they should go into counselling.
 It's not until she finds cigarettes in her husband's things (something she had suspected him of having and that he denied to the point of making her feel guilty about asking) that she realizes she wants him out of her house and after smashing some porcelain in anger, neatly packs up all his belongings and leaves them on the stairs with a note telling him she wants a divorce and that he should get lost.